salesforce/lwc-rfcs/text/0000-custom-element.md

 ## How we teach this

 * The consumer aspect of it is very straight forward considering that they don't have to learn a new API, just a static field name in LWC Constructors.

-## Unresolved questions

-* How can users control the shadowRoot's mode?